rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **AdaptedElementsMod.dll**

     - The mod makes it **hard to build a Steam turbine** you need to craft special materials from heated and frozen materials.
 You need to make frozen petrolium and carbon dioxide aswell as heat pyrite.
+Best you use it with **HotterThanLavaMod.dll**

 Install: